davidmoten/reels/README.md

 ```

 ## Send a message to an Actor
-This sends an anonymous message (the Actor won't have knowledge of the sender actor for instance) to an actor:
+This sends an anonymous message (the Actor wil be supplied ActorRef.none() as the sender) to an actor:

 ```java
 ActorRef<Thing> actor = ...